Vanishing Depth: Training Generalized Depth Adapters with Sinusoidal Depth Preprocessing for Pretrained RGB Encoders: Depth Adapter (DA)

+A RGBD encoder should be able to handle various input distributions, densities, and related downstream tasks under depth perturbations, which we found the current depth preprocessing methods struggle to yield.
+Therefore, we introduce sinusoidal depth preprocessing (SDP) for stable feature extraction from continuous real numbers:

-where $i$ is the PDE channel and $d_j$ is the a depth pixel of the depth map $d\in D$, and $D$ is the input depth distribution. $Ch.$ the number of desired depth channels in PDE. $T<1$ is the temperature that defines the frequency distribution and the smallest frequency (precision) of PDE.
+where $i$ is the SDP channel and $d_j$ is the depth pixel of the depth map $d\in D$, and $D$ is the expected depth distribution. $c$ the number of depth channels in SDP and $T<1$ is the temperature that defines the frequency distribution of SDP.

 normalizes the input depth.
-If not using a global max depth, the model needs to encode $max_d$ to be able to decode the randomized depth (see Sec.~\ref{sec:randomDepth}).
-Otherwise, the model can learn the constant global max scalar during training.
-For ViTs~\cite{ViTs}, we encode $max_d = max(D)$ in a vector $V$ and add it to the depth encoder's cls token.
-We vectorize $max_d$ by encoding its integer and decimal values $v$ by $V_i = (v_i+1) / 10$.
-We pad the vector with zeros to fit the size of the cls token and hold the separation index between integer and decimal values constant at 64.
-This enables the model to read any $max_d$ with up to 64 integer and decimal places, keeps the integer and decimal positions constant, and marks the start, stop, and missing value indexes with zeros.
-PDE ensures stable input and feature extraction within the range of -1 and 1, regardless of the input distribution or absolute depth (see Fig.~\ref{fig:pde}).
-However, PDE increases the computational cost linear by a factor of $ch.$ in the first convolution or fully-connected encoding layer, and limits the encoding precision to the distribution ($T$) and the number of encoding frequencies ($Ch.$).
-In summery, PDE differs too classical PE in that it allows dynamic input normalization, which can be decoded with the correct key into metric depth.
-Moreover, we use $T<1$ so that it defines the smallest frequency, which is more intuitive for depth.
+We use global (GSDP) and local (LSDP) to distinguish between the two SDP-modes.
+If using LSDP, the model needs to encode $\max(d)$ to be able to decode metric depth.
+Otherwise, with GSDP the model can learn the constant global max scalar during training.
+For our ViTs~\cite{ViTs} with LSDP, we encode $\max(d)$ into a vector $V$ and add it to the depth encoder's CLS-token.
+We vectorize $\max(d)$ by encoding its integer and decimal values $v$ using $V_i = (v_i+1) / 10$.
+We pad the vector with zeros to fit the size of the CLS-token and hold the separation index between integer and decimal values constant at index 64.
+This enables the model to read any $\max(d)$ with up to 64 integer and decimal places.
+SDP yields stable input and feature extraction within the range of -1 and 1, regardless of the input distribution or absolute depth (see Fig.~\ref{fig:SDP}).
+However, SDP increases the computational cost linearly by a factor of $c$ in the first convolution or fully-connected encoding layer, and limits the encoding precision to the distribution ($T$) and the number of encoding frequencies ($c$).
+SDP differs from classical sinusoidal positional encoding (PE)~\cite{attention-is-all-pe} used in transformers in that it is employed as a preprocessing method for continuous numbers, and allows dynamic input normalization that can be decoded with the correct key into metric depth.
+Moreover, we use $T<1$ to define the smallest frequency, which is more intuitive for depth.
+SDP is not comparable to other PE methods (e.g., RoPe~\cite{RoPE} or learnable PE~\cite{attention-is-all-pe}), as it serves the preprocessing of continuous numbers with a completely different purpose than the token localization in attention models of PE.

-\textbf{Positonal 3D Encoding (P3DE)}: Our proposed PDE encoding and MS-decode enable point cloud processing as well.
-Using random generated camera intrinsics, we convert depth images into 3D points.
-We use only positive numbers, as we can deduce the XY sign from the pixel coordinates, effectively excluding the need to handle negative numbers in both the encoder and decoder.
-For depth encoding, we employ our normal PDE to encode the XYZ values individually and stack the channels.